alexanderhong/alexanderhong.github.io/contents/blog/index.md

 ![Jon rendered with his concept art for comparison](images/jon-fullrender.jpg)

-Towards the end of the week, I shifted to working on testing out Maya to Houdini workflows, since we still intend on using Houdini for Maya simulations.
+Towards the end of the week, I shifted to working on testing out Maya to Houdini workflows, since we still intend on using Houdini and Maya simulations.

 ![Desert with smoke in Houdini](images/houdini-test.png)